HippoCampusRobotics/fav_docs/_sources/installation/install_ros.rst.txt

 Install ROS
 ###########

-.. sectionauthor:: Lennart Alff <thies.lennart.alff@tuhh.de>

-The `ROS Wiki <http://wiki.ros.org/melodic/Installation/Ubuntu>`_ provides a complete installation guide.
+The `ROS Wiki <http://wiki.ros.org/noetic/Installation/Ubuntu>`_ provides a complete installation guide.
 The following instructions are a summary of their article.

 .. attention::